aunshpatel/diamond_selection_app/README.md

 https://docs.google.com/document/d/1nN9jZsj6GaUUr2GEXS2Oao0AT32TpBPeY5L5z3OwSME/edit?tab=t.0

 ## Project Structure:
-The structure of this project is as below:
+The structure of this project is as below.
+I chose to seperate blocs, data value file, models and the screens(UI) folsers so that it would become easier to seperate the processes that are made in order to display data.
+This would ease the process of pinpointing places where errors might have occurred.
 ```
 diamond_selection_app/
 │